zoxpx/pxdocs/content/portworx-install-with-kubernetes/application-install-with-kubernetes/scylladb/_index.md

 The example provided create a Scylladb cluster running in Kubernetes, which uses Portworx volumes for Scylladb

-## Portworx StorageClass for volume provisioning
+## Create a StorageClass for volume provisioning
 Check the state of cluster nodes
 ```text
 kubectl get nodes -o wide